JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 All healthy people know their conscious is right!

 Nietzsche believes that everyone believing in foundations is wrong, and bound to fail.
-Genealogy: an investigation into the origins of our values that shows that those values are the results of events that are not worthy of our respect.
+**Genealogy**: an investigation/story into the origins of our values that shows that those values are the results of events that are not worthy of our respect.

+Truth is the kind of error without which a certain species of life could not live.
+No two things are identical